There are many different groups for all ages and interests.

-We meet in the upstairs room in Tring Church after school on Mondays.
+We meet in Tring Church after school on Mondays.
 We finish by 5 pm

 We go out for occasional trips (to a pizza restaurant or bowling).
 We have had a sleep over in church.
 We watch films.
 We sometimes lead the worship at Tring Church.

 Those who have out grown youth café still meet but not as frequently.
 We get together for food and a chat a couple of times a term and also try and meet up in the holidays so the Uni students can join in.

 This is an annual camping weekend when the fathers take the children away for a night's camping in Puttenham.
 We play games, we BBQ and then sit around a camp fire.